OraOpenSource/OXAR/README.md

 <a name="constants"></a>

 # Oracle XE & APEX
 The goal of this project is to make it easy for developers to quickly build and/or launch a fully functional instance of Oracle XE and APEX.
-The scripts provided in this project handles the automatic build.
+The scripts provided in this project handle the automatic build.

 *Note: Currently this build is not recommended for production us as it lacks backup scripts, SSL encryption for APEX, etc. These features will be implemented in future releases.*